Black Friday and Cyber Monday have passed, meaning we are now in the midst of the Christmas and winter sales.

 Ecommerce continues to grow

-Meanwhile, use of smartphones to mobile commerce is predicted to grow by 32.7% this year.
+The use of smartphones to mobile commerce is predicted to grow by 32.7% this year.
 Several major brands like Apple's iphone X have pointed the way for this trend, with a prioritization of factors that help phone users carry out online transactions more easily.

-Overall ecommerce performance
+Overall e-commerce performance

-Statista predicts a whopping 246.15% increase in the worldwide ecommerce.
-From $1.3 trillion in 2014 to $4.5 trillion in 2021.
-During the past few years, ecommerce holiday spending statistics has increased sharply
+Statista predicts a whopping 246.15% increase in the worldwide ecommerce from $1.3 trillion in 2014 to $4.5 trillion in 2021.
+During the past few years, ecommerce holiday spending statistics has increased sharply.

 So let's take a look at what online store owners can consider for their online store to ensure they are making the most of the increased potential this holiday season?